grosenberg/GenPackage/ReadMe.md

-The GenProject Wizard -- An Antlr v4 basic project generator.
+### Antlr GenProject Wizard -- Antlr4 project generator
-(c) Gerald Rosenberg, Certiv Analytics
+(c) 2012-2014 Gerald Rosenberg, Certiv Analytics
-BSD License.

-The GenProject wizard generates Antlr v4 project using a fairly straightfoward form.
-It is unlikely to be the best or even preferred form.
-It is simply the form that seems natural to me (the project originated mostly to memorialize the form for my own projects).
+Antlr GenProject provides a command line wizard for generating an Antlr4 project framework with a fairly standard form.
+The directory structure is compatible with standard Eclipse/Java projects.

+#### License
+BSD/EPL License

-The generated project implements two basic patterns:
+### The generated project implements two basic patterns:

-1. a set of descriptor objects is provided so that every context instance has a unique, typed descriptor object instance.
-2. a serial sequence of parse tree walker phases, where phase01 creates the descriptor objects and phases 02-xx are intended to conveniently partition operations against the parse tree - exactly how is up to you.
+1. Descriptor pattern: a full set of descriptor classes are generated automatically from the Antlr generated files.
+The descriptor classes are type-specific to the parse tree context nodes defined by the project grammar.
+The default instantiation of the descriptors uses a decoration pattern allowing simple access to the parse tree contexts and corresponding descriptors.

+2. Converter pattern: a generated converter class implements a serial procedure for lexing, parsing, and walking operations.
+Multiple, sequential walking phases are supported with the passing forward of state between phases.
+A full symbol table implementation is provided as part of the default state object.
+As generated, phase 1 constructs and initializes the descriptor object set and phase 2 invokes a process method on each descriptor object.